Initialization means to set to the value, or put in the condition, appropriate to the start of an operation.

 This from the Apple Docs is another good demonstration:

-• A Designated Initializer must call a Designated Initializer from its immediate superclass.
+1. Designated Initializers: Must call a designated initializer from its immediate superclass.

-• A Convenience Initializer must call another initializer from the same class.
+• Must call another initializer from the same class.

 Automatic Initializer Inheritance